-The main purpose of Africa Investment Facility (AfIF) is to support sustainable growth in Africa, it aims at fostering investments which will have a positive impact on the socio-economic development such as infrastructures in transport, communication, water, energy as well as agriculture and private sector development, in particular SME's.
+The main purpose of Africa Investment Platform is to support sustainable growth in Africa, it aims at fostering investments which will have a positive impact on the socio-economic development such as infrastructures in transport, communication, water, energy as well as agriculture and private sector development, in particular SME's.

-The Africa Investment Facility was created in August 2015 and started operating in November 2015.
-The Facility is an innovative financial mechanism that combines grants (non-refundable financial contributions from the European Union) with other resources such as loans from Development Finance Institutions in order to leverage additional financing for development and increase the impact of EU aid.
+The AIP was created in August 2015 and started operating in November 2015.
+It is an innovative financial mechanism that combines grants (non-refundable financial contributions from the European Union) with other resources such as loans from Development Finance Institutions in order to leverage additional financing for development and increase the impact of EU aid.

 More information can be found in the Facility's 2016 Operational Report.

 For further information you can contact DEVCO AfIF